tubajack/100-Days-of-Python-Day-10/README.md

 This is a command-line calculator built as part of the 100 Days of Python challenge.
 It supports basic arithmetic operations and demonstrates function composition, user input handling, and loop control.

 🚀 Features
-- Addition, subtraction, multiplication, division
+- Addition, subtraction, multiplication, division, exponentiation, modulus
 - Continuous calculation with previous result
 - Graceful exit and input validation
 - Modular design using functions